paxdotdev/pax/lab-journal-zb.md

 1. register children to StackFrame `slot_children` naively, no unpacking
 2. expose `nth_slot_child` on StackFrame, which
-    1. somehow knows when to stop traversing stack upwards to seek slot_child list (special flag on componentinstance => stackframe ? hard-coded in Repeat where it instantiates Compoennt, for example), and
+    1. somehow knows when to stop traversing stack upwards to seek slot_child list (special flag on componentinstance => stackframe ? hard-coded in Repeat where it instantiates Component, for example), and
     2. expands `should_flatten` nodes to compute its index lookup. naively, this can start O(n) 3.
 Where `nth_slot_child` checks all nodes for `should_flatten`, grabbing